-In identifying a child as needing SEN support the class or subject teacher, working with the SENCo, should carry out an analysis of the pupil's needs.
+In identifying a pupil as needing SEND support the class teacher(s) working with the SENCo, should carry out an analysis of the pupil's needs.
 This analysis will draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, as well as information from parents and pupils themselves (if applicable).
 This assessment should be reviewed regularly.
 This will help ensure that support and intervention are matched to need, barriers to learning are identified and overcome, and that a clear picture of the interventions put in place and their effect is developed.

-In some cases, outside professionals from health or social services may already be involved with the child.
+In some cases, outside professionals from health or social services may already be involved with the pupil.
 These professionals should liaise with the school to help inform the assessments.
 Where professionals are not already working with school staff the SENCo may contact them, if this is felt to be appropriate, following discussion and agreement from parents.